 Free College Meals (FCM)

 To be eligible for FCM this academic year, students must be aged between 16-18.
 If you turn 19 during the year of study, you will still be eligible until the end of the academic year.
 Any 19+ student who has an EHCP will also be eligible for FCM.
-To qualify for FCM students should be in receipt of, or have parent/primary carer in receipt of, one or more of the following benefits:
+To qualify for FCM students you will need to provide evidence from the local authority or meet the financial criteria as per application.

 You can apply for this through the bursary application form.